Liu765940375/autohadoop/README.md

-This is the project to deploy Hive Spark and Pig automatically onto Hadoop cluster.
+Beaver is the project to deploy Hive Spark and Pig automatically onto Hadoop cluster.

 ## Goal
 1. Redeploy cluster with new patch for supported services(Pig, Spark, Hive and Hadoop if needed).